 - You might need life insurance at some point in your life.
 As a basic rule of thumb only buy life insurance if you have family members whose financial lives would be substantially altered for the worse if your income was lost.
 This is most common for people in their working years when they have young children.
 In the vast majority of cases buying a term insurance contract that covers this period (usually 20-30 years) will be the least expensive and most prudent approach to use.
 Do not buy variable annuities or whole life insurance as a form of life insurance.

 - Reduce your debts.
 Pay off your credit card every single month.
 Thinking of buying a home?
 Don’t think of it as an “investment”.
 Think of it as a massive long-term expense that will barely keep up with inflation.
-A house is place where you will live, not a place that will make you rich.
+A house is a place where you will live, not a place that will make you rich.
 Use Khan Academy’s buy/rent calculator before you decide to “invest” in the “American dream”.
-If you buy a house then pay it down as quickly as you can.
+If you buy a house then consider the cost/benefit of the debt vs alternative cash options.
 “Mortgage” is Latin for “Death contract” for a reason!

 - Work your ass off.
 But remember that you don’t live to earn money.
 You earn money to live.
 Balance is better than excess.